Skip to content

 4. 4.
 Add manual incident branch for compensation-denied and compensation-timeout outcomes.

-Continue with Approval Workflows for Autonomous AI Agents and AI Agent Incident Report.
+Continue with Approval Workflows for Autonomous AI Agents and AI Agent Incident Report, or see how compensation fits the broader control plane in AI Agent Governance for Production.

 Rollback is a product feature